 Snickerdoodles Cookies are reminiscent of a soft and chewy sugar cookie, but a little bit spunkier with their cinnamon-sugar coating!

-Snickerdoodles are one of my favorite cookies – the name alone makes me smile!
+One of my favorite cookies are Snickerdoodles – the name alone makes me smile!
 These little gems are nice and soft with the perfect chewiness.
 They’re reminiscent of a sugar cookie – but a little bit spunkier!
 I love the smell as they bake – apparently, so do my children 😊

 This is one of the first cookie recipes I learned how to make.
 I found it in my grandma’s recipe collection years and years ago.
 Since she has passed (it’s been twenty-four years this year), this recipe holds a little bit of sentimental value for me every time we make these cookies.